 Lauren qualified in human practice in 2010 and qualified at Hartpury College in Veterinary Physiotherapy in 2014.
 Lauren continues to work in Private Human Physiotherapy Practice alongside Equine and Canine Solutions.
 Lauren owns two horses Molly and Sox.
 She does some dressage and shows at county level.

 Amy qualified from Keele University in 2015 with a degree in human Physiotherapy.
 In 2018, she qualified as a Veterinary Physiotherapist at Hartpury University.
 She works part-time for the NHS and private practice, alongside Veterinary Physiotherapy.
-She has two horses – Fred and Ellie.
-She is a member of British dressage and competes Ellie regularly.
+She has three horses – Fred, Ellie and Mella.
+She is a member of British dressage and competes regularly.

 Sheryl, our office manager, provides a first point of contact so that we can respond to your queries as quickly and efficiently as possible ensuring that you can contact us with ease.
-Sheryl enjoys riding club activities and has successfully competed her dog in Kennel Club agility at Grade 6, her young dog is now working in Grade 5 with one win towards Grade 6.
+Sheryl enjoys riding club activities and has successfully competed her dogs in Kennel Club agility at Grade 6, her young dog is now working in Grade 4.

 Physiotherapy is an established healthcare profession having been in existence for over 100 years.
 Animal physiotherapy has been recognised for over 25 years and now has formal professional qualification routes.
 Our training route means we are qualified to treat human patients first before we continue our further postgraduate study with animals.
 This means your animal is being assessed and treated by Chartered Physiotherapists who are governed by the Chartered Society of Physiotherapy.
 In addition we are also regulated by the Association of Chartered Physiotherapists in Animal Therapy – ACPAT.
 This is the gold standard for animal physiotherapy.